Early Learning & Childcare in Action

 Creepy crawlies?
 Not at all – nothing creepy about a few bugs say our children.
 Though we do work hard to teach the children that the non-creepy crawlies like to stay where they belong so you shouldn’t find them asking for their very own pet slug or spider!

 Time for a Wee Snack

-Snacks have always been important but they’ll become even more so with the longer hours.
+Snacks have always been important but they’ve become even more so with the longer hours.
 And practitioners are keen to help the children to be as involved as possible in preparations.
-Meanwhile our ‘loving lunches’ programme will be stepped up over the next 6 months in preparation for free lunches for all 3-5 year olds from August 2020.
+Our ‘loving lunches’ programme is going really well with free lunches now being provided to all 3-5 year olds attending nursery.

 Part of our ‘free play’ approach is about encouraging children to get a sense of their physical limits and to push them in a safe environment.
 Balancing and climbing is a big part of this.
 We want our children to feel comfortable to explore what they can do in a non-competitive environment to help build confidence.

 You’re never too young to learn the art of negotiation, compromise and working with others to achieve a common goal.
 And it’s even better when the children work it out all by themselves.

 Whether it’s making snacks, gardening, building dens, or learning how to use tools, learning to try new things and contribute towards getting things done is really important.
 Don’t be surprised if your child offers to help with the cleaning – and if they don’t you can always ask.